Out-Law News 1 min. read

 “This is a huge step in the right direction in helping to protect the housing pipeline and in avoiding further setbacks in meeting national housing targets,” said Collins.

-The new law, once in force, would enable developers to apply for an extension of up to three years for housing developments that have not yet commenced but are nearing the end of their permission period.
+Under the act, developers can apply for an extension of up to three years for housing developments that have not yet commenced but are nearing the end of their permission period.
 This is especially relevant for projects delayed due to judicial review proceedings.
-Additionally, the time spend in judicial review will no longer count toward a planning permission’s lifespan.
-The change is retrospective, meaning it will apply to permissions already impacted by judicial review delays.
+Additionally, the time spend in judicial review will no longer count toward the lifespan of a planning permission.
+This change is retrospective, meaning it applies to permissions already impacted by judicial review delays.
+The legislation also allows for design flexibility for apartments.
+Developers can make certain design modifications – for instance, to meet updated apartment standards -without needing a new planning application.

-Collins said: “The bill reflects a push to unlock stalled housing projects and accelerate delivery.
+Collins said: “The act reflects a push to unlock stalled housing projects and accelerate delivery.
 The enactment of the new legislation will be pivotal in tackling the issues hindering housebuilding as well as helping to improve the overall planning system in Ireland.”

 We are processing your request. \n Thank you for your patience.
 An error occurred.
 This could be due to inactivity on the page - please try again.